nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete 1")` API call.<br>
 <img src="images/DeletePersonSdForLogic.png" width="800"><br>
+_Figure 2.6 : Interactions Inside the Logic Component for the `delete 1` Command_

-<h3 id="user-content-model">Model component</h3>
+<h3 id="user-content-model">Model Component</h3>

 <img src="images/ModelClassDiagram.png" width="800"><br>
+_Figure 2.7 : Class Diagram of the Model Component_

 **API** : [`Model.java`](../src/main/java/seedu/geekeep/model/Model.java)

 The `Model` component:
-* stores a `UserPref` object that represents the user's preferences.
+* Stores a `UserPref` object that represents the user's preferences.
-* stores the Task Manager data.
+* Stores the Task Manager data.
-* exposes a `UnmodifiableObservableList<ReadOnlyTask>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* Exposes a `UnmodifiableObservableList<ReadOnlyTask>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
-* does not depend on any of the other three components.
+* Does not depend on any of the other three components.

-<h3 id="user-content-storage">Storage component</h3>
+<h3 id="user-content-storage">Storage Component</h3>

 <img src="images/StorageClassDiagram.png" width="800"><br>
+_Figure 2.8 : Class Diagram of the Storage Component_

 **API** : [`Storage.java`](../src/main/java/seedu/geekeep/storage/Storage.java)

 The `Storage` component:
-* can save `UserPref` objects in JSON format and read it back.
+* Can save `UserPref` objects in JSON format and read it back.
-* can save the Task Manager data in XML format and read it back.
+* Can save the Task Manager data in XML format and read it back.

-### Common classes
+<h3 id="user-content-commons">Common Classes</h3>

 You can find classes used by multiple components in the `seedu.geekeep.commons` package.
 Here are some examples of common classes:
 * `IllegalValueException` class used by both `Logic` and `Model` components is responsible for throwing an exception when the value is considered invalid.